LivePersonInc/developer-center/pages/Documents/Reporting/OutboundReportingAPI/overview.md

 LivePerson clients who use Proactive Messaging and Connect To Messaging need to have a complete picture of their campaigns and deflections.
 What Message channels are supported in this API:

 * SMS — Twilio Messaging Gateway
-* INAPP — LivePerson Mobile SDK
+* InApp — LivePerson Mobile SDK
 * WhatsApp

 **Feature Details**